State Unemployment Insurance

 - The information you complete on your W-4.

-Form W–4 includes three types of information that your employer will use to figure your withholding:
+Form W–4 includes four pieces of information that your employer will use to compute the amount of federal income tax withholding to deduct and withhold from your pay:

-When using Justworks, the additional withholding amount is applied to every paycheck.
-If you're a salaried employee and would like an additional $100 withheld from your paycheck each month, you should put $50 in that field.
+When using Justworks, the additional federal income tax withholding amount is applied to every paycheck.
+For example, if you're a salaried employee paid twice a month and would like an additional $100 withheld from your paycheck each month, you should put $50 in that field.

 If you’re unsure of how to set up your withholdings, you can use this Withholdings Calculator from the IRS.